33 Most Interesting Facts About Rolex Submariner

 33. Rolex started etching “ROLEX ROLEX ROLEX…” on the inner rehaut in late 2008

-Partly an attempt to make it more difficult for counterfeiters pull it off as the real deal, Rolex started laster etching the inside of its rehaut in late 2008, They also started engraving the serial number engraved on the reheat as well.
+This was partly an attempt to make it more difficult for counterfeiters and to distinguish fake from real.
+Rolex started laster etching the inside of its rehaut in late 2008, They also started engraving the serial number engraved on the reheat as well.

 Which of these facts about Rolex Submariner did you find the most interesting?